Alcohol detox programme in Southampton, Hampshire

-That’s why, at Manor Clinic in Southampton, we are proud to offer a rigorous and medically assisted alcohol detoxification programme, delivered by our expert multidisciplinary team.
+That’s why, when you visit our alcohol rehab clinic, we are proud to offer a rigorous and medically assisted alcohol detoxification programme, delivered by our expert multidisciplinary team.
 This allows our patients to rid their body of alcohol in a comfortable environment and effectively manage their withdrawal symptoms, without putting their health at risk.
 Our intensive alcohol detox programme has been designed to ensure that the process is efficient, safe, thorough and managed as seamlessly as possible for each patient, in a supportive environment.

 A specialist alcohol addiction detox programme

 We understand that each and every one of our patients experiences the alcohol detox process differently.
 As such, our detoxification programme is personalised according to the individual requirements, condition and symptoms of our patients.
 This approach means that you will be empowered to achieve the best possible outcomes for you personally and be fully equipped to commence with your group therapy programme.
 Ultimately, the aim of alcohol detox is to help you to tackle the physical elements of your alcohol addiction and become physically stable, so that you are then equipped to address the psychological side of your addiction and begin to identify why your addictive behaviours developed in the first place.

 Following alcohol detox, we strongly recommend that our patients transition to the next stage of alcohol addiction treatment, which takes place as part of our intensive, residential Addiction Treatment Programme.

 For more information on the addiction treatment process more generally, you can visit our approach to addiction treatment page.